How to Safely Torrent with NordVPN in January 2022

 - DNS leak protection: This protects your data and internet activity in case DNS inquiries are sent outside of the VPN tunnel.
 When connected, only DNS servers operated by the VPN are used, keeping your confidential information secure.

 - Zero-logs policy: A VPN should keep no records of your online activity, ever.
 It should have no legal obligation to collect any data, so government jurisdictions can’t demand access to your information.
+ExpressVPN’s no-logs policy was even proven in a real-world scenario.

 - Outside Five Eyes Alliance: Look for a VPN in a country that has no mandatory data retention laws and will not give in to the demands of other government bodies.